JanssenProject/jans/docs/janssen-server/auth-server/uma-features/claims-gathering-endpoint.md

 When additional claims are required, Janssen Server returns a response instructing the client to redirect the requesting party to the Claims Gathering endpoint.
 The client redirects the requesting party to the endpoint together with the required parameters, including `client_id`, the current permission ticket, and `claims_redirect_uri`.

-After the requested claims have been collected, Janssen Server returns a new permission ticket to the client.
-The client then presents the updated permission ticket to the token endpoint, where Janssen Server evaluates the authorization request and, if the policy requirements are satisfied, issues a Requesting Party Token (RPT) or updates an existing RPT.
+After the requested claims have been collected, Janssen Server redirects the requesting party to the registered `claims_redirect_uri` with a new permission ticket.
+The client then presents the new permission ticket to the token endpoint for authorization assessment.
+The token endpoint returns an RPT or an UMA error based on the authorization result.

-If the client presents an existing RPT, Janssen Server may upgrade it.
-When an RPT is upgraded, the response indicates this with the `upgraded` property.
+If the client also presents an existing RPT, Janssen Server may upgrade it.
+An RPT should be considered upgraded only when the token response contains `"upgraded": true`.

 For protocol details, see the UMA 2.0 Grant specification: